 A free inclusive music-making opportunity for young people with special educational needs and disabilities and their parents/carers in Greenwich

-“They felt very happy when in a room full of happy people making music.
-Their attention span was so much better and their understanding and listening skills are really developing already!"Parent of Open Sound Ensemble participant, October 2019
+“My daughter felt very happy when in a room full of happy people making music.
+Her attention span was so much better and their understanding and listening skills are really developing already!"Parent of Open Sound Ensemble participant, October 2019

-Applications for our next course on Thursday 20 and Friday 21 February 2020 are now closed, but if you are interested in finding out more about the Open Sound Ensemble or attending a course in the future you can join our mailing list here.
+Applications for our next course on Tuesday 28 and Wednesday 29 July will open in May, but if you are interested in finding out more about the Open Sound Ensemble in the meantime you can join our mailing list here.